The Voice UK

 The series employs a panel of four coaches who critique the artists' performances and guide their teams of selected artists through the remainder of the series.
 They also compete to ensure that their act wins the competition, thus making them the winning coach.
-The original panel featured will.i.am, Jessie J, Sir Tom Jones and Danny O'Donoghue; the panel for the most recent eleventh series featured will.i.am, Jones, Olly Murs and Anne-Marie.
-Other judges from previous series include Kylie Minogue, Ricky Wilson, Rita Ora, Paloma Faith, Boy George, Jennifer Hudson, Gavin Rossdale and Meghan Trainor.
+The original panel featured will.i.am, Jessie J, Sir Tom Jones and Danny O'Donoghue; the panel for the upcoming fourteenth series will feature will.i.am, Jones, Tom Fletcher & Danny Jones, and Kelly Rowland.
+Other judges from previous series include: Kylie Minogue, Rita Ora, Ricky Wilson, Paloma Faith, Boy George, Jennifer Hudson, Gavin Rossdale, Olly Murs, Meghan Trainor, Anne-Marie, and LeAnn Rimes.

 In November 2015, the BBC announced that the fifth series of The Voice UK would be their last.
 That same month, ITV announced they had acquired the rights to air The Voice UK for three additional series, as well as plans for a Kids edition, which began airing in 2017.
-The show returned in September 2022 with all four coaches from the previous series returning.
+The show has been extended for the fourteenth series, which will be released during early 2026.